anggadarkprince/learn-java/README.md

 ##Credits
-These examples are my collection from many resource including Lynda, Udemy, Udacity, and Persoal Trials
+These examples are my collection from many resource including Lynda, Udemy, Udacity, and Personal Trials